 NBC News was the first to report about the spate of anti-LGBTQ bills.

-, a proposed bill would lift a ban on conversion therapy and other practices that aim to suppress a minor's sexual orientation or gender identity.
-And in Montana, lawmakers in the state House have already passed bills that restrict trans minors' access to health care
+In Alabama, lawmakers proposed a bill that would ban physicians from prescribing medication to trans children that would affirm their gender.
+In Oklahoma, a proposed bill would lift a ban on conversion therapy and other practices that aim to suppress a minor’s sexual orientation or gender identity.
+And in Montana, lawmakers in the state House have already passed bills that restrict trans minors’ access to health care and even school sports.

 Most of the bills won’t ever pass.
 But even introducing the legislation is damaging to LGBTQ people, especially youths, said Christy Mallory, legal director of UCLA Law’s Williams Institute, a research center that centers on gender identity and sexual orientation law.